M5ops

 ```illegal instruction (core dumped)```

 This is because m5ops instructions are not valid instructions to the host.
-Using the “_addr” version of the m5ops can fix this issue, so it might be necessary to use the “_addr” version if you want to integrate m5ops into your applications or use the m5 binary utility when running with KVM CPUs.
+Using the “_addr” version of the m5ops can fix this issue, so it is necessary to use the “_addr” version if you want to integrate m5ops into your applications or use the m5 binary utility when running with KVM CPUs.